How I Improved my CARS Score by 8 Points on the MCAT

 Take.
 Your.
 Time.
 Read carefully.
 If you’re a slow reader, read at your normal pace.
 If you are a fast reader, you may even need to slow down.
 For my final FLE’s I would think to myself “woah I am spending too much time reading this passage” but then have a private chuckle as I blew through the questions.
 Try this.
 It may take a dozen passages to retrain your brain, but I hope it changes your life.
 The reason being is because everyone you “iT’s aLL aBoUt ThE mAIn IdEA” but it’s really not.
 Reading slowly helps you digest their subtle arguments.
 You may miss questions right now because the AAMC throws in subtle differences in answer choices.
 Reading fast will leave you frustrated at the question because it seems like both of your final potential answers are correct!!
 But if I am reading slow?
 You will have a good laugh with me when you don’t even need to read the options twice.
 Again this isn’t foolproof, but message me in two weeks when your scores start climbing.

-After fixing my timing issue, I still had issues with certain passages.
-For me, there were two types of tricky passages. #1 – the passage argument is so dense and complex and uses language from 14th-century Finnish thesauruses or #2 – where it is so BORING and you are half asleep reading about the dust on a painting of some Russian architecture in 1672.
+I always had issues with certain CARS passages.
+For me, there were two types of tricky passages. #1 - the passage argument is so dense and complex and uses language from 14th-century Finnish thesauruses or #2 - where it is so BORING and you are half asleep reading about the dust on a painting of some Russian architecture in 1672.

 Let’s start with the second type of problematic passage.
 If you are bored to tears… take a 5-second break and let your eyes have a rest.
 Look at the wall in front of you.
 Don’t even focus your eyes.
 Clear your head.
 These 5-second pauses were huge for me.
 I would do them every time I ended a passage.
 Not only would it give me a microbreak, but it allowed me to let go of all that pointless info that I just learned about Portuguese literature under Napoleon.
 It didn’t carry over and I would stop worrying about it.